absenceoflight1/SJ-Future-Engineers/README.md

 Steering Mechanism (Ackermann Geometry)
 Instead of differential drive (like a tank), the vehicle utilizes Ackermann steering geometry.
 This ensures that when the robot turns, all wheels trace concentric circles around a single common center point, preventing the tires from slipping sideways.
-Actuation: A single high-torque digital servo motor is linked to the front steering knuckles via adjustable turnbuckles.
+Actuation: A single spike prime motor is linked to the front steering knuckles via adjustable turnbuckles.
 Mechanical Advantage: The steering linkages are configured so that the inner wheel turns at a sharper angle than the outbound wheel during a turn.
 Propulsion: A single SPIKE Large Motor drives the rear axle.
-Color Sensors: Mounted low to the ground pointing down at a $90^\circ$ angle at the front to recognize boundary lines (blue/orange), or angled forward to evaluate the color signatures of obstacle pillars (red/green).Ultrasonic Sensor: Mounted to the side or front to identify track outer walls or confirm distance to a pillar.
+Color Sensors: Mounted low to the ground, pointing down at the front to recognize boundary lines (blue/orange), or angled forward to evaluate the color signatures of obstacle pillars (red/green).
+Ultrasonic Sensor: Mounted to the side and front to identify track outer walls or confirm distance to a pillar.